QubesOS/qubes-doc/en/basics/GettingStarted.md

 * * * * *

-Now that you're familiar with the basics, feel free to have a look at other [Qubes User Guides](/en/doc/).
+Now that you're familiar with the basics, please have a look at the rest of the [documentation](/en/doc/).